Eliot-Roxbergh/notes_pinephone/README.md

 ## Internet, texts, calls, mms

 Sms, calls, and 2G 3G 4G worked out of the box for me.
 I (quickly) tried with Tre and Telia carrier networks in Sweden (2022-10).
 MMS needed manual configuration and data/MMS APN needs to be the same (so e.g. Telia doesn't work), MMS worked on Tre carrier.
-Calls over 4G (i.e. VoLTE) did not work out of the box for me, is there manual configuration for this needed?
+Calls over 4G (i.e. VoLTE) did not work out of the box for me, but worked instantly after installing Pinephone Modem SDK (see later section Firmware).

 ### General

 Telia and Tre carriers (although Tre has no 2G support on their side ofc);
 Everything seems to work with the carriers tested, with three exceptions.
 1. Calls doesn't work on 4G (see VoLTE).
 2. 2G coverage is much worse than other phones it looks like (but 2G calls and data is supported).
 3. MMS works, except for Telia which had two APNs (i.e. no support!).

-Compared to other phones, 4G 3G coverage is equivalent it looks like, however 2G coverage is quite a bit worse.
+Compared to other phones, 4G 3G coverage is similar it looks like, however 2G coverage is quite a bit worse.

-Quick speedtest on 4G with moderate/poor coverage, 8mbit/s.
+Quick speedtest on 4G with moderate coverage 11/11 mbit/s (35ms), although on subsequent runs I got 7/11 and 4/14 mbit/s.
+To compare, Iphone SE got 58/15 mbit/s (44ms).

-(TODO fill in new carriers on wiki pages)
+(TODO fill in carrier we tested on wiki pages below)

 https://wiki.pine64.org/wiki/PinePhone_Carrier_Support